moov-io/infra/cmd/cpfuzz/README.md

 - [metro2](https://github.com/moov-io/metro2/tree/master/test/fuzz-reader)
 - [wire](https://github.com/moov-io/wire/tree/master/test/fuzz-reader)

+### Deployment

+These fuzzer images are deployed with `kubectl` in the `envs/oss/` directory of this repository.
+It's assumed `kubectl` has a context for this GCP project.

+**Note**: This setup assumes the projects and this repository live in the same parent directory.
+Some scripts copy files outside of this repository based on relative paths.

 ### Data Collection and Analysis

 Crasher files are collected inside a `crashers/` directory from where the fuzz binary runs from.
 Files with the input that caused the crash are written alongside the stacktrace.